FormidableLabs/whackage/README.md

 whack install victory-chart-native
 ```

-Or sync all transitive depedencies or all linked packages:
+Or sync all transitive dependencies or all linked packages:
 ```sh
 whack install
 ```